 The diagram above contains three 3x3 squares, and we can calculate the total number of 3x3 squares in a very similar way to the 2x2 squares.
 Again, if we look at the top-left corner of each 3x3 square (denoted by a cross) we can see that the cross must stay within the blue shaded area in order for its 3x3 square to remain completely on the board.
 If the cross was outside of this area, its square would overhang the edges of the chessboard.

 The shaded area is now 6 columns wide by 6 rows tall, hence there are 6 x 6 = 36 places where the top-left cross can be positioned and 36 possible 3x3 squares.

 What About the Rest of the Squares?

 To calculate the number of larger squares, we proceed in the same way.
-Each time the squares we are counting get bigger, i.e. 1x1, 2x2, 3x3, etc., the shaded area that the top left part sits in becomes one square smaller in each direction until we reach the 7x7 square seen in the picture above.
-There are now only four positions that 7x7 squares can sit, again denoted by the top-left crossed square sitting within the shaded blue area.
+Each time the squares we are counting get bigger, i.e., 1x1, 2x2, 3x3, etc., the shaded area that the top left part sits in becomes one square smaller in each direction until we reach the 7x7 square seen in the picture above.
+There are now only four positions that 7x7 squares can sit in, again denoted by the top-left crossed square sitting within the shaded blue area.

 The Total Number of Squares on the Chessboard

 Using what we have worked out so far we can now calculate the total number of squares on the chessboard: